 - The Indian Botanical Society honored him with the Birbal Sahni Medal in 1958.

 - He was the General President-elect of the Indian Science Congress Association for 1968, a role he could not fulfill on account of his untimely death on 18 May 1966.
 It was typical of him that he did not disclose this even to his family members, who learned it later only through newspapers.

 - Panchanan Maheshwari was elected as a Fellow of the Royal Society (FRS) in 1965, he was the second Indian Botanist to receive this accolade.

-- Many of his well-wishers and his students honored him by naming their new findings after him, such as:
+- Many of his well-wishers and his students honored him by naming their new findings after him:

 - Panchanania jaipurensis (fungus)

 - Isoetes panchananii